Constraining black hole parameters with the precessing jet nozzle of M87*: Constrains of M87*

 Upon examining the figures, it becomes evident that, for each fixed period, the absolute value of the black hole spin increases with the warp radius.
 Conversely, for a fixed warp radius, the period decreases as the black hole spin increases.
 Additionally, for a given black hole spin, the period of the precession increases with the warp radius.
 Our primary aim is to constrain the black hole spin via the observed precession period.
 However, the obtained results do not appear to be optimistic.
 For instance, considering a warp radius of $r=6M$, the black hole spin $a/M$ can be reduced to 0.0604 and 0.0641 for the retrograde and prograde cases, respectively, which is quite close to the case of a nonspinning black hole.

-Nevertheless, there is an unexpected result.
-We can establish an upper bound for the warp radius.
-In the case of prograde or retrograde tilted accretion disks, we can determine the maximum warp radius
+However, an unexpected result emerges at large warp radii.
+It does not extend to infinity but instead exhibits an upper bound.
+For instance, in the case of prograde or retrograde tilted accretion disks, we can determine the maximum warp radius

 respectively.
-As a result, by utilizing the observed period of the precession, we can determine the maximum warp radius for the tilted accretion disk.
-Additionally, if the observed warp radius falls within this range of a 2$M$ difference, it becomes possible to distinguish whether the accretion disk is prograde or retrograde.
+Although our model is simplistic and these values should be refined through magnetohydrodynamic simulations where the factors such as the viscosity of the accretion flow are considered, it qualitatively demonstrates the existence of a potential difference between prograde and retrograde scenarios, which may lead to observable effects in the near future.
+As a result, by utilizing the observed precession period, we can probe the maximum warp radius for the tilted accretion disk.
+Furthermore, if the observed warp radius aligns within a range of a 2$M$ difference, it becomes feasible to distinguish whether the accretion disk is prograde or retrograde.
 Consequently, this result holds significant value and warrants further testing through astronomical observations.

 On the other hand, we observe that the constraint imposed by the observation becomes tighter for smaller warp radii and lower black hole spins, while it becomes looser for highly spinning black holes and larger warp radii.
 Despite not obtaining a stringent constraint on the black hole spin, our findings in Fig. \ref{ppTwab} reveal the existence of a constrained region, marked in green and yellow colors, within the parameter space.
 This strongly indicates that if the warp radius is determined through other astronomical observations, we can subsequently determine the black hole spin.
 Conversely, the warp radius can also be tested based on the black hole spin.
 In order to provide convenience for future applications, we provide a high-precision fitting formula that relates the dimensionless black hole spin to the warp radius corresponding to a precession period of $T=11.24$ years